mbrewer05/csc307-team3project/README.md

 ### `npm install`

-to install the necessary modules and packages.
+to install the necessary modules and packages:
+* @material-ui/core
+* --save mdbreact
+* mdb-react-ui-kit

 Then Run: